 This is Jim here.

-We're calling it the Amnesty Aid bill, right?
+We're calling it the Amnesty Aid Bill, right?

-So the best bill is the Goodlap bill, the second best one is the Grassley bill, but the one that needs to pass in the House is is Chairman Goodlatt's bill because it does all the things the president talked about, plus Sanctuary City plus e-Verify, plus Kate's law, all those things that make sense.
+The second best one is the Grassley bill, but the one that needs to pass in the House is Chairman Goodlatt's bill because it does all the things the President talked about plus Sanctuary City, plus e-Verify, plus Kate's Law, all those things that make sense.

-And what do you think, Congressman J uh Congressman Meadows?
+And what do you think, Congressman Meadows?

-You know, I'm looking at this and I'm like, here we go back to the same thing every time, and that's capitulating to the Democrats on every single bill.
+You know, I'm looking at this and I'm like, we go back to the same thing every time, and that's capitulating to the Democrats on every single bill.

 I don't think the Democrats want a bill.

-Now that the polls have been changing, the president's popularity is now at a at a high.
+I think that at least up to now, now that the polls have been changing, the president's popularity is now at a high.

-Well, it is, and and this is an issue that obviously the president defined himself different than all the candidates that he ran against and and the American people spoke in November.
+And this is an issue that obviously the president defined himself different than all the candidates that he ran against.

-They said what we want is someone who will actually address this problem.
+They said, what we want is someone who will actually address this problem.

-The president has been consistent with that, and yet we see over in the Senate right now, this whole debate with a few moderate Republicans uh teaming up with the Democrats trying to support a bill that honestly the president didn't campaign on.
+And yet we see over in the Senate right now this whole debate with a few moderate Republicans teaming up with the Democrats, trying to support a bill that honestly the president didn't campaign on, Jim Jordan and I didn't campaign on.

-Jim Jordan and I didn't campaign on, and uh and I'm pleased to hear that the White House is offered a veto threat uh if that happens to get out of the Senate.
+And I'm pleased to hear that the White House has offered a veto threat if that happens to get out of the Senate.

-I applaud the president for doing that.
+Bravo, I applaud the President for doing that.

 Okay.

-What about the there are a lot of people we always get the tax increase, the spending increase, and we never get the spending cuts.
+We always get the tax increase, the spending increase, and we never get the spending cuts.

-You always get the amnesty going back to eighty-six, ninety-six, two thousand and six.
+You always get the amnesty going back to 86, 96, 2006.

 You always get some type of concession for people that didn't respect our laws and sovereignty, but you never end up getting the walls built and the border secure.